Encrypted Qubits can be Cloned

 In this context, we here show that \it encrypted cloning \rm of an unknown quantum state is possible.
+Crucially, this protocol generates multiple redundant, indirectly accessible encrypted copies, rather than multiple simultaneously accessible identical quantum states, thus strictly adhering to the no-cloning theorem.

 To this end, we explicitly show that any number, $n>1$, of encrypted clones of a qubit, $A$, can be produced through a unitary transformation, and that each of the encrypted clones can be decrypted through a unitary transformation.
 The decryption of an encrypted clone consumes the decryption key, i.e., only one decryption is possible, in agreement with the no-cloning theorem.
 The number of gate operations needed for the encryption and decryption scales linearly with the number of clones.

-The new method of encrypted cloning begins with the preparation of $n$ pairs of maximally entangled qubits, $(\s_i,\n_i)$, $i=1...n$, where we will refer to the $\s_i$ and $\n_i$ as signal qubits and noise qubits respectively.
+The new method of encrypted cloning (see Fig.~\ref{fig:encrypted_cloning}) begins with the preparation of $n$ pairs of maximally entangled qubits, $(\s_i,\n_i)$, $i=1...n$, where we will refer to the $\s_i$ and $\n_i$ as signal qubits and noise qubits respectively.
 The method of encrypted cloning then has $A$ interact with all signal qubits $\s_i, ~i=1,...,n$ through a unitary operator $U^{(n)}_{\mathrm{enc}}$, that acts nontrivially only on qubit $A$ and the signal qubits.
 Through this encoding operation, complete information about qubit $A$ gets imprinted into each of the signal qubits $\s_i$.
 At the same time, each of these imprints is encrypted due to the quantum noise in the $\s_i$ from their initial maximal entanglement with the $\n_i$.
 We will call the imprinted signal qubits $\s_i$ the encrypted clones of the original state of $A$.

 The noise qubits $\n_i,~i=1...n$ do not take part in the process of encrypted cloning, i.e., $U^{(n)}_{\mathrm{enc}}$ acts as the identity on the Hilbert space of the $\n_i$.
 Therefore, the $\n_i$ acquire neither classical nor quantum information about $A$.
 Instead, the role of the noise qubits is to keep a record of the quantum noise in the signal qubits so that, together, the set of all noise qubits $\n_i,~i=1...n$ forms the encryption key.
 By using and thereby consuming this key, any one and only one of the encrypted clones $\s_i$ can then be decrypted to reproduce the original state of qubit $A$.
 The decryption or `denoising' of an encrypted clone $\s_k$ is accomplished by a unitary, $U^{(n)}_{\mathrm{dec}}$, that acts nontrivially only on $\s_k$ and the noise qubits $\n_i,~i=1...n$, and it reproduces the original state of qubit $A$ in qubit $\s_k$.